04 22 Newsflashes from the Persecuted Church

 The Christian enclave of Chibok in Borno State, Nigeria has been thrown into mourning over the abduction of girls from a secondary school last week.
 “Almost every family had a student in the school.
 Cries of parents could be heard all over the town as they prayed for God’s intervention in their tragic circumstances,” reports Open Doors workers in Nigeria.

-Gunmen suspected to be members of the terrorist group Boko Haram swooped into Chibok at 10 p.m. on April 14 in seven vans.
+Gunmen suspected to be members of the terrorist group an extremist group that is located primarily in Northern Nigeria swooped into Chibok at 10 p.m. on April 14 in seven vans.
 Some of the attackers set government and other buildings ablaze, while others went to the senior secondary school where they overpowered the security guards before forcing the students into busses and a truck.

 Some of the girls, between the ages of 16 and 20, belong to various churches in the area.
 Although State Governor, Alhaji Kashim Shettima, declared that 77 girls are missing after 52 had been accounted for, the head teacher at the school, Asabe Kwambura, said the figure is much higher.
 He said parents reported 230 girls missing with 40 having escaped since the abduction.